kevbrain/apicastsix/examples/rh-sso/README.md

 Once the webhooks are configured, you will want to create an application in 3scale to test the flow.
 To do this through the admin portal:

 1. Navigate to a Developer account you have previously created
-2. Click on Applications > Create Application.
+2. Click on Applications > Create Application
 3. Select an Application Plan under the API service you have configured for Red Hat Single Sign-On and OpenID Connect
 4. Enter name and description and click on "Create Application"